 While lifegain strategies, such as Soul Sisters, have been potentially competitive in the past, Angel of Destiny decks needed a lot of things to go right in order to win.
 Righteous Valkyrie appears to be that missing piece.
 It doesn’t hurt that you can play multiple copies of the Valkyrie, doubling the lifegain effect and potentially that Anthem effect.
 It also helps that if you’re not going the Cleric route, the Valkyrie gives Angels staying power by keeping the Angel Tribal player’s life total high.

-As someone who’s fallen in love with Orah, Skyclave Hierophant in Brawl and Commander, Righteous Valkyrie is going to be a huge part of my Orah decks going forward.
+As someone who’s fallen in love with Orah, Skyclave Hierophant in Brawl and Commander, Righteous Valkyrie is going to be a huge part of my Orah decks and other Cleric tribal brews going forward.
 Yes, the Valkyrie is tied to two specific creature types, but they are fortunately very popular ones.
-Many Angel and Cleric decks in Commander will be happy to have the Valkyrie.
-As far as competitive play is concerned, it may not make Angels or Clerics a top-tier deck, but it will certainly keep both tribes competitive.
+Many Angel and Cleric decks in Commander are happy to have the Valkyrie.
+As far as competitive play is concerned, Righteous Valkyrie has made Cleric strategies a highly competitive, if not a top-tier deck.
+Because of its competitive pedigree, the Valkyrie will forever be one of the most impactful cards on tournament play from Kaldheim.

 How would you play Righteous Valkyrie?